web-testing-software/icL/standard/README.md

  * Add new function call syntax instead !name args... use name (args..), beetwen arguments needs to be comma delimiter
  * Change the operator << to < and >> to >
+ * Brackets may be skiped if the number of args is 0 or 1